idia640/presentations/week07/PITCHME.md

 [Biological drives also shape behavior.
 Some may not be purely about survival (hunger, thirst).
 Panksepp talked about the SEEKING which relates to curiosity, sensory stimulation, and movement.]

-Emotional states unfold over time in a chain of events, triggered by images of objects or events (actual or recalled)
+Emotional states unfold over time in a chain of events, triggered by images of objects or events (actual or recalled).

-The amygdala plays a role in forming assocations between external stimuli and re-inforcing events (Pavlovian assications) that stamp in experiences.
+The amygdala plays a role in forming associations between external stimuli and reinforcing events (Pavlovian associations) that stamp in experiences.

 Such associations can guide goal-directed behavior.